 From Ohio History Central

-Segregation was the practice of requiring separate public and private facilities for whites and blacks.
+Segregation was the practice of requiring separate public and private facilities for whites and African Americans.
 While segregation was pervasive in the South after the American Civil War, African Americans still had much to overcome in the North as well.

 During the 1950s, the Civil Rights Movement became an important part of life in the United States.
 While discrimination seemed most prevalent in the South, it also existed in Northern states.
 In Ohio, a number of people refused to treat African Americans equally.
-Some school districts in Ohio refused to admit African-American students to schools with white pupils.
-Many businesses had separate areas for whites and blacks or would refuse admittance to African Americans entirely.
+Some school districts in Ohio refused to admit African American students to schools with white pupils.
+Many businesses had separate areas for whites and African Americans or would refuse admittance to African Americans entirely.
 Whites also succeeded in denying African Americans access to homes in many neighborhoods.